 What you can do

 Under the REMS program, your doctor will make sure you’re up to date with recommended meningococcal vaccines before starting Ultomiris treatment.
-If not, they’ll give you the vaccines at least 2 weeks before starting treatment.
+If not, they’ll give you the vaccines at least 2 weeks before you start treatment.
 This will give the vaccines time to work.

 If you need urgent treatment with Ultomiris, your doctor may want you to start Ultomiris sooner than 2 weeks after receiving the vaccines.
 In this case, you’ll likely also need to take antibiotics to help prevent meningococcal infections.
 You’ll take the antibiotics for the first 2 weeks after your first Ultomiris infusion.